yiliu30/FP-Quant-fork/README.md

 # FP-quantization-harness

 Repository for the the development of a recipe for efficient and accurate weight + activation quantization for low-bit FP formats (FP4, NVFP4, MXFP**B**).
+The inference code to run models in `MXFP` format can be found in [QuTLASS](https://github.com/IST-DASLab/qutlass) repository.

 ### Repository structure
 ---